-Minimally invasive surgery uses tiny cuts in the skin — or no cuts at all — rather than the large cuts often needed in traditional surgery.
+Minimally invasive surgery uses tiny cuts in the skin — or no cuts at all — rather than the larger cuts often needed in traditional surgery (also called open surgery).

 There are many kinds of minimally invasive surgery.
-Each involves the surgeon using an .
-This is a thin tube with a light and tiny video camera on the end.
-The endoscope lets the surgeon see inside the body and use very small surgical tools in the area.
+Each involves the surgeon using a scope, such as an or .
+Scopes are thin tubes that have a light and tiny video camera on the end.
+They let the surgeon see inside the body and use very small surgical tools in the area.

 What Are the Benefits of Minimally Invasive Surgery?